 - 65+ melodies and sounds

-- Removable legs for versatile play
+- Removable legs for floor or standing play

-- Volume control options
+- Volume control — praise be

-3. Bright Starts Around We Go 2-in-1 Walk-Around Activity
+3. Bright Starts Around We Go 2-in-1 Walk-Around Activity Centre

 Key Features:

-- Light-up drum set with multiple sounds
+- Light-up drum set (you have been warned)

 - 10 engaging activity toys